Bakuliya-sudo/project_jenkis-/README.md

 Once the Jenkins up and running, please print out the username password as an output Please read the instructions and requirements of the instance needed for Jenkins.

-##Since this project has two components we will split the presentation in two: First it will be the creation and components of the VPC.
+## Since this project has two components we will split the presentation in two: First it will be the creation and components of the VPC.
 Second will be Jenkis instalation.

-#VPC
+# VPC

---##Components of the VPC:
+- - ## Components of the VPC:

---Private and Public Subnets
+- - Private and Public Subnets

 1.The configuration for this scenario includes a VPC with a public and private subnets.
 We recommend this scenario if you want to run a public-facing web application, while maintaining back-end servers that aren't publicly accessible.
 2.We will use 3 private subnets and 3 public subnets.
 Our EC2 instance for Jenkis will be attached to a public subnets in order to have internet connections.